 - Bring a set amount of money.
 Be prepared to lose it and be comfortable If you win or break even, consider it a great trip.
 But consider it the exception and not the standard.

 - Do your research ahead of time.
 Plan activities that do not revolve around gambling.
 Don’t hang around the casino.
 These are designed to be very confusing and hard to navigate.
 The noises and lights can be engaging.
 Don’t get sucked in!
+If you really wanted to experience the casinos, then why not play some online casino games from the comfort of your own room instead?
+Some websites may offer online casino bonuses that can increase your budget.
+You can have the same amount of fun you would have in the casino without the hassle of actually going to one.

 - Be sure to not be distracted.
 It’s very easy to get caught up in the action and it’s even easier for criminals to target you.
 Guard your valuables.